Getting out and about

 There are Changing Places facilities all across the country.
 They may be located in leisure centres, shopping centres and other public places.

-You can apply for an access card or fob for the Changing Places facilities in Dorchester Library and Weymouth Rescue Centre by completing one of the application forms below:
+You can apply for an access card or fob for the Changing Places facilities in Dorchester Library and Weymouth Rescue Centre by downloading and completing one of the application forms below:

 Further information on the facility available in Weymouth and Dorchester: